-Students completing their term of suspension must submit a readmission application prior to the following preferred deadlines:
+Students completing their term of suspension must submit their application for admission prior to the following preferred deadlines:

-Fall 2010 semester - August 1, 2010 Spring 2011 semester - December 1, 2010
+Fall 2011 semester - August 1, 2011 Spring 2012 semester - December 1, 2011

-See page 39 for University policy on placement tests.
+See pages 39-41 for University policy on placement tests.

-Former students who have attended other institutions prior to their application to return to Lander are considered transfer students and should follow the procedures for transfer applicants above.
+Former students who have attended other institutions prior to their application to return to Lander are considered transfer students and should follow the procedures for transfer applicants submitting final official transcript(s) from the institution.